-Allow the body to work through it, rather than suppress the symptoms with medication like aspirin, which will only drive the symptoms deeper within.
+Allow the body to work through it, rather than suppress the symptoms with medication such as aspirin, which will drive the symptoms deeper within.

 Taking it easy helps focus more energy on healing.
 If you need an excuse to pamper yourself, this is it.
 Epsom salts baths and massages are great.

 Go with whatever you are feeling and know it will pass.
 Observe the rise and fall of emotions.
 It’s a good time to journal.
 Have a chat with your practitioner.

 It’s just temporary and once healing stabilizes, you will feel fantastic.

 How is a Healing Crisis a Good Thing?

 A healing crisis, despite sounding negative, is a good thing.
 It manifests when the body is ready.
 The body moved from balance to imbalance through toxic food and thoughts in a toxic environment and now it’s “retracing” that path, this time from illness to wellness.